Are you ready to apply to Loreto Sixth Form College 2026/2027?

 Level 2 diploma

-A majority of overall GCSE grades at grade 3 and above, including a minimum of four GCSEs at grade 3 (or D) or better OR Level 2 Vocational Programme at Merit or above (e.g. BTEC/NVQ/OCR National) PLUS two GCSEs 9-4 (or A*-C)
+A majority of overall GCSE grades at grade 3 and above, including a minimum of four GCSEs at grade 3 (D) or better OR Level 2 Vocational Programme at Merit or above (e.g. BTEC/NVQ/OCR National) PLUS two GCSEs 9-4 (A*-C)

 Enrolment Guidance

-All students are enrolled on a case-by-case basis by our experienced and highly-trained Course Adviser team.
-We will provide bespoke advice and discuss all available enrolment options to ensure the best choice of courses for each student.’
+All students are enrolled on an individual basis by our experienced and highly-trained Course Adviser team.
+We will provide bespoke advice and discuss all available enrolment options to ensure the best choice of courses for each student.

 Foundation level